rna-seq/pipeline/Readme.txt

 bin/start_RNAseq_pipeline.3.0.pl --help
 $ bin/start_RNAseq_pipeline.3.0.pl --help
 Usage:
         start_pair_pipeline.3.0.pl -species ... -genome ... -annotation ... -project ... -experiment ... -template ... -readlength...-qualities

       Help options:
         -help:           brief help message
         -man:            full documentation
         -debug:

       Behavior options
         -clean:          Remove all the tables corresponding to the project and experiment as well as all directories

       Mandatory options:
         -species:        Species for which the pipeline is run.
         -genome:         File with the genomic sequence.
         -annotation:     File with the annotation to use.
         -project:        The project to which the experiment will be added.
         -experiment:     The set of reads to be added.
         -template:       File containing the commands that will be executed.
         -readlength:     Nucleotide length of the reads.
         -qualities:      Encoding of the qualities in fastq format (solexa|phred|none).
 The none option will perform the mapping ignoring the quality information

       Mapping Options:
         -mapper:         Mapper to be used.
                           Defaults to GEM which is the only one supported currently
         -mismatches:     Number of mismatches with which the mapping will be done.
                           Default 2.
         -stranded:       Reads are stranded.
         -threads:        Number of threads to use for mapping.
                           (if mapper allows multiple threads)

       Advanced Options:
         -database:       Sets the database to use for the experiment tables.
         -commondb:       Sets the database to use for the common tables.
         -host:           Sets the host where the databases are located.
         -localdir:       Directory in which to store the temporary files generated during the pipeline execution.
 It is advisable to set it to a local drive.

       Optional
         -cellline:      Sets the cell line on which the experiment was performed
         -compartment:   Sets the compartment on which the experiment was performed
         -expdesc:       Experiment description
         -projdesc:      Project description
         -rnafrac:       RNA fraction on whihc the experiment was performed
         -bioreplicate:  Bioreplicate (if the experiment is a bioreplicate)
+        -preprocess:    Preprocessing script to be run on each of the read files before anything else

 Options:
     -help
                 Print a brief help message and exits.

     -man
                 Prints the manual page and exits.

+    -clean
+                This option will remove all the tables from the database as well as removing all the directories in the project directory with the exception of the bin and readData directories.

+                In order to work it needs to know the project Id, experiment id and database names

+    -preprocess
+                The script or command line supplied her must take as an input a fasta/fastq file and output fasta/fastq format

 }}}

 = Starting on a demo server =